alexpclarke/Unikernel-Exploration/1 - Das U-Boot.md

 The first step to getting our Pi set up is setting up our our bootloader.
 New to the Pi 4b, this board comes with a 512KB SPI-attached EEPROM which is used as its bootloader.
 While this bootloader works well for simple applications, it is closed source and lacks certain functionality that we will need to run our system.
 We will use this built-in bootloader as our primary boot loader and load U-Boot from our SD card, using that as our secondary bootloader.

 U-Boot is a powerful open-source boot loader designed for embeded solutions with support for various architectures, including AARCH64.
+You can read more about it [here](https://www.denx.de/wiki/U-Boot).

 ## 1.1 - Connecting over UART